SLT Invasive Plant Guide Book sent out town wide!

 The full listing of member names can be found by clicking the link below.

 Please dress appropriately for working in the woods!
-Bug spray and long pants and long sleeves recommended.
+Bug spray, sunscreen, long pants and long sleeves recommended.
 Bring loppers and work gloves if you have them.
-Meeting location, workday details, and waiver will be emailed to registrants prior to the workday.
-Children under 18 must be accompanied by an adult.
+Please bring water to drink.
+SLT has a limited supply of tools for use by attendees.

 invasive_photo